-A gymnast in the Junior Olympic Program is required to compete on every event and must complete certain requirements on each event on a given level before advancing to the next.
+A gymnast in the USAG Junior Olympic Program is required to compete on every event and must complete certain requirements on each event on a given level before advancing to the next.

 The Junior Olympic Program is broken down into levels (2-10) and offers some of the strongest, most challenging competition at each level.
 Athletes competing at levels 2-5 compete Compulsory routines; each child competes the same exact routines on each apparatus and uses the same floor routine music.
 Athletes competing at level 6 and above, compete Optional routines; each gymnast competes their own unique routine on each apparatus and can choose their own floor routine music, though there are still requirements regarding what types of elements and skills must be included at each level.